MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/extend-cloud-flows.md

 # How the cloud flows are developed and used

-The canvas Power Apps integrate with SAP through a portfolio of pre-configured cloud flows.
+Power Apps integrate with SAP through a portfolio of pre-configured cloud flows.
 By orchestrating a series of transformations and using the [SAP enterprise resource planning (ERP) Connector](/connectors/saperp/), these cloud flows greatly simplify the process of integrating data with SAP.
-Each SAP object managed from the canvas app is mapped to a series of search, create, read and update flows.
-For vendor object as an example, there exists these 4 cloud flows:
+Each SAP object managed from the canvas app is mapped to a series of _search_, _create_, _read_, and _update_ flows.
+As an example, four cloud flows exist for vendor object:

-- **ReadVendor** Read a single vendor based upon vendor number and key related information
+- **ReadVendor**: Read a single vendor based upon vendor number and key related information.
-- **ReadVendorList** Search for a list of vendors based upon search criteria passed
+- **ReadVendorList**: Search for a list of vendors based upon search criteria passed.
-- **CreateVendor** Create a new vendor object with key related information
+- **CreateVendor**: Create a new vendor object with key-related information.
-- **UpdateVendor** Update an existing vendor object and key related information
+- **UpdateVendor**: Update an existing vendor object and key-related information.

 ## Extend cloud flows